-Next, it is expedient to discuss a little more thoroughly the role of the electric field \mathcal{E} .
-A direct treatment of a finite electric field is subtle, because the periodicity of the crystal Hamiltonian, on which the Bloch theorem depends, is absent unless $\boldsymbol{\mathcal{E}}$ vanishes (see Sect.
+Next, it is expedient to discuss a bit more thoroughly the role of the electric field \mathcal{E} .
+A direct treatment of a finite electric field is subtle, because the periodicity of the crystal Hamiltonian, on which the Bloch theorem depends, is absent unless \mathcal{E} vanishes (see Sec.
 5.1).
-However, while $\boldsymbol{\mathcal{E}}$ is by definition the source inducing P in the case of permittivity in (6), a source other than the electric field is involved in the cases of pyroelectricity (7), piezoelectricity (8), dynamical effective charges (9), and spontaneous polarization (13).
-While it is sometimes appropriate to take these latter derivatives under electrical boundary conditions other than those of a vanishing field, we shall restrict ourselves here to the most convenient and fundamental definitions in which the field \mathcal{E} is set to zero.
-For example, piezoelectricity, when measured as in Fig. 3b, is clearly a zero-field property, since the sample is shorted at all times.
+However, while \mathcal{E} is by definition the source inducing \mathbf{P} in the case of permittivity in (6), a source other than electric field is involved in the cases of pyroelectricity (7), piezoelectricity (8), dynamical effective charges (9), and spontaneous polarization (13).
+While it is sometimes appropriate to take these latter derivatives under electrical boundary conditions other than those of vanishing field, we shall restrict ourselves here to the most convenient and fundamental definitions in which the field \mathcal{E} is set to zero.
+For example, piezoelectricity, when measured as in Fig. 3(b), is clearly a zero-field property, since the sample is shorted at all times.
 Spontaneous polarization, when measured as in Fig. 5, is obviously a zero-field property as well.
 Born effective charges, which will be addressed below, are also defined as zero-field tensors.
 Then, as an example of two different choices of boundary conditions to address the same phenomenon, we may consider again the case of piezoelectricity, Fig. 3.
-While in Fig. 3b the field is zero, in Fig. 3a a nonvanishing ("depolarizing") field is clearly present inside the material.
+While in (b) the field is zero, in (a) a non-vanishing ("depolarizing") field is clearly present inside the material.
 The two piezoelectric tensors, phenomenologically defined in these two different ways, are not equal but are related in a simple way (in fact, they are proportional via the dielectric tensor).

 Thus, it is possible to access many of the interesting physical properties, including piezoelectricity, lattice dynamics, and ferroelectricity, with calculations performed at zero field.
 We will restrict ourselves to this case for most of this chapter.
-As for the permittivity, it is theoretically accessible by means of either the linear-response theory (see [20] for a thorough review), or via an extension of the Berry-phase theory to finite electric field that will be described briefly in Sect.
+As for the permittivity, it is theoretically accessible by means of either the linear-response theory (see [12] for a thorough review), or via an extension of the Berry-phase theory to finite electric field that will be described briefly in Sec.
 5.1.

-3 Formal Description of the Berry-Phase Theory
+3 Formal description of the Berry-phase theory

-In this section, we shall give an introduction to the modern theory of polarization that was developed in the 1990s.
-Following important preliminary developments of Resta [17], the principal development of the theory was introduced by King-Smith and Vanderbilt [18] and soon afterwards reviewed by Resta [19].
-This theory is sometimes known as the "Berry-phase theory of polarization" because the polarization is expressed in the form of a certain quantum phase known as a Berry phase [21, 22].
+In this Section, we shall give an introduction to the modern theory of polarization that was developed in the 1990s.
+Following important preliminary developments of Resta [9], the principal development of the theory was introduced by King-Smith and Vanderbilt [10] and soon afterwards reviewed by Resta [11].
+This theory is sometimes known as the "Berry-phase theory of polarization" because the polarization is expressed in the form of a certain quantum phase known as a Berry phase [13].

-In order to deal with macroscopic systems, both crystalline and disordered, it is almost mandatory in condensed-matter theory to assume periodic (Born-von Kármán) boundary conditions [7,8].
-This amounts to considering the system in a finite box that is periodically repeated, in a ring-like fashion, in all three Cartesian directions.
+In order to deal with macroscopic systems, both crystalline and disordered, it is almost mandatory in condensed matter theory to assume periodic (Born-von Kármán) boundary conditions [6].
+This amounts to considering the system in a finite box which is periodically repeated, in a ring-like fashion, in all three Cartesian directions.
 Eventually, the limit of an infinitely large box is taken.
 For practical purposes, the thermodynamic limit is approached when the box size is much larger than a typical atomic dimension.
 Among other features, a system of this kind has no surface and all of its properties are by construction "bulk" ones.
 When the system under consideration is a many-electron system, the periodic boundary conditions amount to requiring that the wavefunction and the Hamiltonian be periodic over the box.
 As indicated previously, our discussion will be restricted to the case of vanishing electric field unless otherwise stated.